nikyan/DisasterResponse-ETL_ML_Pipeline/README.md

 The data is stored in 'DisasterResponse.db'.

 2. Machine Learning Pipeline
 In the machine learning pipeline, I first split the data into a training set and a test set.
 Then, I create a machine learning pipeline that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification).
 Finally, the model is exported to a pickle file.
-The machine learning code is included train_classifier.py.
+The machine learning code is included in train_classifier.py.

 3. Flask Web App
 The results are displayed using a Flask web app.
 The Flask app uses the database file to perform visualizations and the pkl file to classify any message entered by any user in the Flask app.